geostyler/geostyler-homepage/content/_index/docs.md

 background = "secondary"
 align = "right"

-title = "Geostyler UI: Read the docs" subtitle = "Read our API docs for details on how to use the Geostyler React-library to build flexible and powerfull GUI for styling maps in the browser"
+title = "Geostyler: Read the docs" subtitle = "Read our API docs for details on how to use the Geostyler React-library to build flexible and powerfull GUI for styling maps in the browser"

 [[buttons]]